Imagine if your business was sold today and a new senior team took over. What long-term value could they create from what have you built so far?

-It helps to have a clear and vivid image of the future and some of the key milestones on the way.
-This isn't just about revenues, employees and locations; this is about how you want your organisation to be seen by others; Competitors, prospective employees, industry analysts and commentators.
+It’s important to have a clear and vivid image of the future and the key milestones on the way.
+This isn't just about revenues and margins; it’s about the markets, products, services, locations, functions and employees needed to deliver these numbers.
+It’s also about how you want your organisation to be seen by customers, employees, prospective employees, suppliers, competitors and influencers.

 It's important to be precise about what makes your organisation special to your customers.
 Ideally, you will have a complex mix of capabilities that are extremely difficult for competitors to imitate.
 Increasingly, it’s the intangible assets of knowledge, skills and the creative expression of ideas that modern businesses are reliant upon.
 Many successful businesses are built around these types of intellectual assets rather than traditional tangible assets, such as buildings and equipment.

 Whatever makes you distinct, if the customer doesn’t value it then it’s not going to help you grow!
 So, can you describe how this distinctiveness will enhance a customer’s experience of your product or service over the medium to long term?

 If you have a winning formula, then competitors will try to imitate it.
 So, it’s vital to invest in your ‘points of difference’ to protect, retain and strengthen them.
 Intellectual Property (IP) may be protected in Patents, Trade marks, Registered Designs or Copyright but often it’s more subtle than that; for example, it might be data, processes, know how or relationships that no-one else has.